sgmurphy/wordpress-plugins/gravity-forms-pdf-extended/README.txt

 == Changelog ==

+= 6.11.1 =
+* Bug: Only process enabled notifications during form submission when using PDF Background Processing.
+Notifications are enabled if they are active and have conditional logic that passes.

 = 6.11.0 =
 * Housekeeping: Limit pages admin notices are displayed on to reduce notice fatigue
 * Housekeeping: Add specific check for the PHP extension `Ctype` when the plugin loads